svrooij/sonos2mqtt/README.md

 }
 ```

-You can also have a notification play on all speakers, just send the following message to `sonos/cmd/notify`.
+You can also have a notification play on all groups (all devices that coordinate themself), just send the following message to `sonos/cmd/notify`.

 ```JSON
 {